melvinzhang/open-problems/README.md

 https://magarena.github.io/ uses the Monte-Carlo Tree search AI to play Magic: the Gathering

+https://github.com/melvinzhang/ismcts use ISMCTS to play simplified Knockout Whist

 Explore ways to make the AI stronger and play a better game.

 # Online Task Assignment